What’s the Future of Business?

 Where Business Meets Design…

-What’s the Future of Business explores in a fun, visual and insight way how connected consumerism breaks down into Four Moments of Truth, the role of technology in decision-making, and how businesses need to create experiences that mean something in each stage and also spark engagement between consumers based on those experience.
+What’s the Future of Business explores in a fun, visual and insightful way how connected consumerism breaks down into Four Moments of Truth, the role of technology in decision-making, and how businesses need to create experiences that mean something in each stage and also spark engagement between consumers based on those experience.

 What’s the Future of Business also takes readers on an uplifting “hero’s journey” to help them bring about change from the inside out.
 The end result demonstrates how experience design amplifies customer relationships, drives word of mouth, and fosters organic advocacy.
 The point is that experiences can often trump your product or service.